 When freshwater fishing, numerous types of bait can be used.
-The exact type of bait that is used in a particular scenario is often dictated by the species of fish that is being pursued.
-It is also important to consider the fact that there are two types of bait that anglers have at their disposal, live bait, and artificial lures.
+The fish species being pursued often dictate the exact kind of bait used in a particular scenario.
+It is also essential to consider that there are two types of bait that anglers have at their disposal, live bait and artificial lures.

-- Live Bait: The term live bait describes any type of bait that is not artificial or man-made in nature.
+The term live bait describes any bait that is not artificial or man-made in nature.
 Some of the most common types of live bait include worms, minnows, shad, crawfish, grasshoppers, grubs, and mealworms.

-- Artificial Lures: Artificial lures are man-made, and are designed to replicate various forms of prey species that fish typically feed upon.
-Artificial lures vary greatly in style and configuration, with each type having its own specific merit in various circumstances.
-Some of the most popular types of artificial lures include crankbaits, spinnerbaits, topwater plugs, jigs, and soft plastic lures.
+Artificial lures are man-made and designed to replicate various prey species that fish typically feed upon.
+Artificial lures vary in style and configuration, with each type having its specific merit in various circumstances.
+Some of the most popular artificial lures include crankbaits, spinnerbaits, topwater plugs, jigs, and soft plastic lures.

 Pro Tip: You can easily determine which type of bait to use, by deciphering the typical diet of fish on a given body of water.
 If the lake or river that you are fishing is home to a healthy baitfish population, any bait or lure that accurately mimics minnows or shad should produce stellar results.
 Likewise, grubs and mealworms can be used to much success when fishing around banks that are heavily covered in vegetation, as these areas tend to be rich in insect larvae.

 There are numerous pieces of gear that an angler should have at their disposal before journeying out on the water.
 Each of these items plays a pivotal role in finding success during any excursion.

 The following are several essential pieces of gear that every freshwater angler should have at the ready.